isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 all nodes in a cluster at the same time.
 Any connectivity issues should be handled by internal Cassandra mechanisms.

-The number of milliseconds the server will wait between attempts to reconnect to the lease database after connectivity has been lost may also be specified:
+The number of milliseconds the server waits between attempts to reconnect to the lease database after connectivity has been lost may also be specified: